Broadcast call signs: Chile

-Chilean AM radio stations use the letter C, followed by one of the letters: A, B, C, D or E. The usage of each of those depends on the latitude of the cities where they operate (for example: the letter B is used for stations in the central region of Chile).
+Chilean AM radio stations use the letter C, followed by one of the letters: A, B, C, D. The usage of each of those depends on the latitude of the cities where they operate (for example: the letter B is used for stations in the central region of Chile).
 FM stations use the XQ prefix, with the same A-E additional letters for AM stations.
 The resulting prefix is followed by a number which may not match their FM frequency.
+Television stations also have callsigns; however, they are mostly unknown, as they have never been shown on-air (instead, most Chilean TV stations identify themselves only with their names, similar to stations in Europe).
+TV call signs follow a similar pattern to those for FM stations, but begin with the XR prefix.